Marquette High School (Missouri): Extracurricular activities

 MHS offers many activities, groups, and organizations in addition to its academics and sports teams.
-Including groups such as orchestra, band, choir, and debate.
+These include groups such as orchestra, band, choir, and debate.

 Newspaper

 The school's student newspaper is a monthly publication, The Marquette Messenger.

 Speech and debate

 Marquette's Speech and Debate team has qualified students to MSHAA State, NFL Nationals, and NCFL Nationals.
 Students compete in a variety of debates and public speaking events.
 In 1999, Marquette student Ed Tulin won the Extemporaneous Speaking finals at NFL Nationals.